 Why Is Data Analytics Important?

-Data analytics is critical for the operation of modern businesses.
 Data captures everything that is happening in a business, and data analytics helps to highlight the essence of the business through detailed insights.
 These insights are crucial for making strong data-driven decisions because they most accurately reflect the business, as opposed to making gut-driven decisions.
 As more businesses develop their data analytics capabilities, any business that doesn’t puts themselves at a competitive disadvantage.

 An example of an impactful application of data analytics is in Netflix’s recommendation system.
 Netflix has created a sophisticated model applying many data analysis techniques to discover which content users will want to watch next.
 As a result, the model is responsible for more than 80 percent of the TVs shows people watch on Netflix.